caltechlibrary/dataset/datasetd_yaml.5.md

 : (optional) if this is a non-empty it will be used as the path to static resouce provided with the web service.
 These are useful for prototyping user interfaces with HTML, CSS and JavaScript interacting the RESTful JSON API.

+schemas
+: (optional) A map of schema names to schema definitions.
+Schemas are used to validate JSON documents in collections.
+  Each schema is defined as a model with elements, types, and validation rules.
+Schemas can be referenced by collections using the schema_name attribute.
+See the models package documentation for schema format.

 collections
 : (required), a list of datasets to be manage via the web service.